Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \omega\left(p = 0\right) = \omega\left(p_\text{surface}\right) = 0 \end{align} \]

-thus follows
+it thus follows

 \[ \begin{align} \frac{\partial\omega}{\partial p} = \frac{\omega\left(p_\text{surface}\right) - \omega\left(p = 0\right)}{p_\text{surface}} = 0. \end{align} \]

-Due to Eq.
-(13.129) now also applies
+Owing to Eq.
+(13.129), one now also has

 \[ \begin{align} \nabla\cdot\mathbf{v}_h = -\frac{\partial\omega}{\partial p} = 0.\tag{15.91}\label{eq:div_free_baro_vort} \end{align} \]